mossivy/perlinTerrain/README.md

 Create a simple novel terrain similar to the figure above.

-Compile using most C++ compilers and execute via the command line The program will prompt the user which weights to use for each octave of noise (play around with these values).
+Compile using most C++ compilers and execute via the command line.

+The program will prompt the user which weights to use for each octave of noise (play around with these values).

-Generate a .ply file that can be viewed using 3D mesh viewer such as MeshLab
+Generate a .ply file that can be viewed using a 3D mesh viewer such as MeshLab